cwood/pyjolokia/README.md

 Currently this will only support the protocol version 6.
 Also this was tested with python 2.7.
 Not sure if it is Python3, or older than python 2.4.

+Check the jolokia users guide for more information on how jolokia works.
+All options are available on ``pyjolokia`` as joloka supports.

 Features
 -------------

 * Post Request
 * Bulk Request
 * Proxy Support
-* Read, Write, List, ... and the main options are available.
+* Read, Write, List, Search, Exec, etc...
-*

 Setup
 ---------------